SAP-samples/btp-s4hana-kyma-business-process-extension/documentation/set up/configure-account/README.md

-# Configure Your Subaccount in SAP BTP
+# Configure Your Global Account and Subaccounts in SAP BTP

 In this section, you will set up the subaccount in SAP BTP for developing the SAP S/4HANA Kyma extension application.